Makima Cosplay

 7

-Images sourced from around the internet to help you get started.
+Images are sourced from around the internet to help you get started.
 Use the web clipper to build your own reference library.

 Build guide

 Buy every piece separately.
 A fitted white dress shirt from Uniqlo costs about $20 and fits properly.
 A black tie from a thrift store looks better and does not rip.
 Black slim-fit pants from Target run around $30.
-You probably already own black formal shoes, but if you don't, $35 gets you a pair.
+You probably already own black formal shoes, but if you do not, $35 gets you a pair.
 The trench coat is worth the money.
 Thrift stores in my area had black knee-length coats for $25 to $40, and they drape better than any costume version.
 Skip wool, it is too heavy for convention halls.
 A polyester blend breathes well enough.
 For summer cons, wear the coat open, carry a handheld spritzer fan, and use a cooling towel on the back of your neck under the wig.
 I learned this the hard way at Anime Weekend Atlanta in August.
 I was sweating through my shirt by 11 AM.

 The wig is the make-or-break detail.
 A long straight pink-red wig costs about $30 on Amazon or from EpicCosplay, but the factory braid is unreliable.
 The rubber band does not hold, and the braid slips out during wear.
 Two of my friends have had it come completely undone on the con floor.
 Undo the factory braid and re-braid it yourself with small clear hair ties at three or four points along the length.
 Use magnet clips inside the wig cap to secure the braid weight.
 The bangs are never right out of the box either.
 Mine were swooped to one side like a bad 90s haircut.
 Trim them conservatively, check in a mirror, then trim more.
 Use a wide-tooth comb only, never a fine brush on synthetic fibers.
 Bring the comb to the convention because the braid tangles within two hours.
 Argan oil or diluted fabric softener on the fibers helps with tangling, but nothing replaces carrying a comb on the floor.